rapoma/rapoma.github.io/_tabs/about.md

 My name is [<strong> Louis Nantenaina Andrianaivo </strong>](https://github.com/rapoma), originally from [Madagascar](https://en.wikipedia.org/wiki/Madagascar), *the country*.

-I am a junior software developer, based in Turin, Italy.
+I am a junior software (and web) developer freelance, based in Roma, Italy.

 ## Bio

-Currently, I am an *Assistant Researcher* at the [Department of Control and Computer Engineering](https://www.dauin.polito.it/), of Politecnico Di Torino.
-More specifically, I am working at [FULL](https://full.polito.it/), multi-disciplinary Research Lab that has for main task in Design and Architecture by combining different approach.
-My research focus is mainly on applying machine learning algorithm in Urban and Architecture data.
+I am working as a software developer.
+I could work on web project, especially backend.
+I have background in Machine Learning (Deep Learning), Cryptography.
+Here are some of the project that I have done (contribute) before:

+    - GIS application (using Postgis, PgRouting) ex: PyQGIS plugin, processing
+    - Django application
+    - Mobile development (Unity)
+    - Computer vision application uses ML (from processing the dataset to deploying model)

+I am very skilled in several tools such as vagrant, docker, git (CI/CD).

 ## Interests